Go fish: Where to catch Lenten fish fries in Bloomington-Normal 🐟

 “St. Mary’s fish fries are the best, I just love them,” Noble said.
 “It helps the school.
 We have a great school with great teachers and good spiritual friends who help when you need each other and the parish.
 We are one for all and all for one.”

 The parish usually hosts two fish fries, but this year they only had one.
-But if you missed it, don’t worry: Here’s a look at some options for fish fry Lenten meals in McLean and Woodford counties in this special “Eats of the Week.”
+But if you missed it, don’t worry: Following is a look at some upcoming options for fish fry Lenten meals in McLean and Woodford counties.

-The Knights of Columbus at 1706 RT Dunn Drive in Bloomington is also serving a series of Lenten meals on March 10, 24, 31 and April 6 from 5:30-7 p.m. or until they run out of fish, whichever comes first, as they have been for more than 20 years.
+The Knights of Columbus at 1706 RT Dunn Drive in Bloomington will be serving a series of Lenten meals on March 24, 31 and April 6 from 5:30-7 p.m. or until they run out of fish, whichever comes first, as they have been for more than 20 years.

 Trustee Dennis Fries said they typically have about 120 to 140 people attend each Friday, and go through about 40 pounds of fish each fish fry.